Empress (album): Composition

 The first album track is "True Love" which incorporates elements of amapiano South African house music; Alade sings "DJ play that happy music, .... leave the negativity for back" as a mode of setting aside sadness for happiness through music.
 The second track is "Yoyoyo" built in highlife from southeastern Nigeria; Alade fantasizes about a typical Nigerian play boy and college scarlet girl.
 Mami water is a Nigerian concept of a mermaid.
 It is used to describe light-skinned beautiful women or women possessed by the spirit of Poseidon.
 The Vegedream assisted track is "Lose My Mind".
 Alade collaborated with a French singer and rapper to produce a song with an African expression of love.
 "Dancina", the fifth track, is a dance song with a European/Ghanaian originated beat.
 "Boyz" is a dancehall track in which Alade describes the qualities of the type of men she desires.
 "I Choose You" featuring Dadju is a pop song.
 Alade again uses dancehall and afrofusion elements in "Control", the eight track.
 "Temptation" features Patoranking, Alade's counterpart and co-coach on The Voice Nigeria.
 "Ice" is a dive from afrobeats, in which Alade displays her vocal dexterity.
 Rudeboy was featured on the eleventh track "Deceive", in which Alade tells of a story of deception in love.
 "Turn Up" is another highlife track; Alade sings about loving an ideal celebrity-like man.
 "Rain", the thirteenth track, features the Mzansi Youth Choir from South Africa; an African gospel music Alade sings about unison.
 "Weekend" features the British Grammy-winning singer Estelle; Alade takes a break from her regular Pan-African sounds in this track.
 The last track is "Double Double".
-Alade uses electronic highlife to express joy for her achievements.
+Alade uses electronic highlife and coupé décalé originating from Cote d'Ivoire to express joy for her achievements.

 Critical reception

 Empress garnered 10 million streams on YouTube and YouTube music within days of its release.
 Within four weeks, it had twenty million streams on all streaming platforms.
 Motolani Alake of Pulse said the album "explores different aspects of love and emotion – be it in from the perspective of kinship as heard on 'Rain' or romance as heard on the others [sic] songs on the album."
 He gave the album a score of 5.9/10.

 Oyin Aregbesola of Sounds of Africa said the album is "an amalgamation of what Yemi is known for plus a mash of Afro-pop, Gospel House, Highlife, Soul, Coupe decale, Gospel, and even Dancehall; she created a body of work that has something for everyone but still manages to be authentic."
 Olayiide Bolaji of The Scoove Africa gave the album an 8/10, saying that Empress "is Yemi Alade's best album yet... she incorporates Afrobeats into all parts of the world while featuring timeless music..."

-Notjustok describes the album as "a feast of sounds", saying, "Its diverse yet cohesive nature serves as an aural depiction of the cultural richness of Africa with something to suit everyone's palates."
+NotJustOk describes the album as "a feast of sounds", saying, "Its diverse yet cohesive nature serves as an aural depiction of the cultural richness of Africa with something to suit everyone's palates."